Jack Mueller: War Service

 After initially being rejected in 1941 due to his missing fingers, Mueller served in the Australian Army from 1943 to 1945, playing very few games for Melbourne in these three seasons.

-Post Football Career
+Post-football career

 In the late 1940s and 1950s, Mueller was a football commentator on 3KZ, working first with Norman Banks and later Philip Gibbs.
 Mueller also worked with Gibbs on the program Football Inquest, which was later simulcast on 3KZ and GTV-9.

 Death

 Jack Mueller died on 14 June 2001 and is buried at Springvale Botanical Cemetery.